 Any offline marketing analytics will have to be done the traditional way, and that is through direct contact with the consumer.
-However there are a couple of tools that are useful for doing this efficiently.
+However, there are a couple of tools that are useful for doing this efficiently.

 If you assign a coupon with one of your media channels, you can track its effectiveness.
-Every time a person asks for the discount you can be confident that they were reached by that media channel.
+Every time a person asks for a discount you can be confident that they were reached by that media channel.

 Invoice/ New Client Form

 You can simply place, “how did you hear about us” on the invoice.
-This is an effective way to do marketing analytics for service oriented businesses.
+This is an effective way to do marketing analytics for service-oriented businesses.
 Here is an example:

 Combining Offline & Online Marketing Analytics into Google Analytics

-Keeping track of offline and online data may become overwhelming.
+Keeping track of offline and online marketing data may become overwhelming.
 If you want to keep everything all in one place here is an awesome tool to import your offline conversion data into Google Analytics.
 Make an account at whitespark.com.
-Add your business name and make a list of your offline channels like the ones listed bellow.
+Add your business name and make a list of your offline channels like the ones listed below.